 Today’s smartphones can support a wide range of police operations, and the more an officer can do on a single device, the more skilled the officer will become in using that tool.
 Fewer devices to manage means IT resources are not as taxed, and fewer devices to purchase means public safety funding can be dedicated to other priorities.
 DeX brings a whole new layer of opportunity to agencies that want to make the most of today’s technology and provide a powerful force multiplier to their field personnel.

 How much can your agency benefit from going mobile-first?
-Use our calculator to see how much you could save by leveraging Samsung DeX, or learn more with this free white paper from the Public Safety Network.
+Use our calculator to see how much you could save by leveraging Samsung DeX.
+Visit Samsung’s Mobile First Responder page to learn more about empowering officers in the field and improving situational awareness.